Payments – UPDATE – 25 April 2022

 After failing to persuade the FCA that a Scheme of Arrangement was appropriate, Enova, CEU’s large and profitable US parent, decided to close the UK business, blaming the regulatory environment in the UK.

-What is happening in the administration
+What has happened in the administration

 Customers with a valid claim for a refund are “unsecured creditors”.
 This includes: